arcus/education_modules/bash_command_line_101/bash_scripting_101.md

 - [Reinforce Your New Knowledge through this Learning the Shell Page](https://linuxcommand.org/lc3_learning_the_shell.php)

+- Software Carpentries offers an open source course [introducing new users to the Unix Shell](https://swcarpentry.github.io/shell-novice/)

 ### The bash manual

 The bash manual is available to you whenever you are in a bash shell.
 Entering `man command_name` reveals the documentation (`man` is short for "manual") for the function `command_name`.
 This can be useful if you think a command might be useful and want to learn more about it, or have forgotten how to use a command or what its options are.